 Public employees in New York can learn more about how the Janus v.
 AFSCME decision impacts them and submit their information to have an opt out letter sent directly to their employer.

-Public Sector employees in all 50 states can get detailed information about what it will take to opt out of their union, as well as create a customized letter or a general opt-out letter.
+Public sector employees in Washington, Oregon and California can get detailed information about what it will take to opt out of their union, as well as create a customized letter or a general opt-out letter.

 Teachers across the US will soon be able to see the specific requirements to opt-out of the teachers union in their state, as well as the challenges or obstacles they can anticipate and available alternatives for liability insurance, professional development, and other benefits.